-- 4.1 Understand the funding sources and payment systems that provide coverage for patient care - 4.2 Advocate for quality patient care and assist patients in dealing with system complexities - 4.3 Recognize and appropriately address system biases that contribute to health care disparities - 4.4 Accurately and adequately document information regarding care for medical, legal, quality, and financial purposes - 4.5 Understand legal and regulatory requirements and the role of the physician assistant
+- 3. Describe the healthcare funding sources and payment systems that affect patient care. - 4.
+Advocate for quality patient care and assist patients in navigating healthcare system complexities. - 5.
+Accurately and comprehensively document information regarding care for medical, legal, quality, and financial purposes. - 6.
+Define legal and regulatory requirements governing PA practice and the role of the PA.